Parsl/parsl/docs/userguide/workflows/concurrent.rst

 ===========================

-The :class:`parsl.concurrent.ParslPoolExecutor` implements the "Executor" interface from :mod:`concurrent.futures` module in standard Python.
+The :class:`parsl.concurrent.ParslPoolExecutor` implements the "Executor" interface from the :mod:`concurrent.futures` module in standard Python.
-This reduced interface permits employing Parsl into applications already capable of single-node parallelism using the :class:`~concurrent.futures.ProcessPoolExecutor` available in most versions of Python.
+This reduced interface permits employing Parsl into applications already capable of single-node parallelism using :class:`~concurrent.futures.ProcessPoolExecutor`.

 Creating a ParslPoolExecutor
 ----------------------------